Swati Maliwal: Allegation of assault

 On 13 May 2024, Maliwal alleged that she was assaulted by Bibhav Kumar, the personal assistant to then Delhi Chief Minister Arvind Kejriwal, at the Chief Minister's residence.
-Maliwal reported the incident to the Police Control Room, leading to the registration of a First Information Report (FIR) by the Delhi Police on 16 May.
-The FIR included charges such as criminal intimidation, assault with intent to disrobe a woman, and an attempt to commit culpable homicide.
+Maliwal reported the incident to the Police Control Room, leading to the registration of a First Information Report (FIR) by the Delhi Police on 16 May at the Civil Lines Police Station.